A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: The cochain complex is invariant under flip moves

+\begin{analysis} Figure~\ref{fig:Homology-Invariant-3a-1} shows a local picture of the flipping disk of the state $\Gamma_\alpha$ of $\Gamma$ in the situation where, without loss of generality, both edges $e_1$ and $e_2$ are $0$-smoothings, and the resulting state $\tilde{\Gamma}_\alpha$ in the $2$-flipped $\tilde{\Gamma}$.
+There are four possible cases for how circles enter and exit the flipping disk in both $\Gamma_\alpha$ and $\tilde{\Gamma}_\alpha$: \end{analysis}

 \begin{enumerate} \item {\bf One circle, an arc for each smoothing.} In state $\Gamma_\alpha$, a single circle enters and exits the flipping disk twice: once through an arc $\beta_\alpha$ in the disk that enters at arc $a$ and exits at arc $b$, and once through an arc $\gamma_\alpha$ in the disk that enters at arc $c$ and exits at arc $d$.
 After the $2$-flip move, the arc that enters at $\tilde{a}$ transverses the reflection of $\beta_\alpha$, and then exits at $\tilde{b}$.
-A similar comment applies to the $\gamma_\alpha$ arc.
-Thus, each circle in $\Gamma_\alpha$ gets mapped to a circle in $\tilde{\Gamma}_\alpha$ with all the same smoothing data (i.e., configurations of self intersections, intersections with other circles, etc.) as in $\Gamma_\alpha$.\\
+A similar statement applies to the $\gamma_\alpha$ arc.
+Thus, each circle in $\Gamma_\alpha$ gets mapped to a circle in $\tilde{\Gamma}_\alpha$ with all the same smoothing sites (i.e., $0$- and $1$-smoothings) as in $\Gamma_\alpha$.

 \item {\bf One circle, arcs through both smoothings.} In state $\Gamma_\alpha$, a single circle enters and exits the flipping disk twice: once through an arc $\beta_\alpha$ in the disk that enters at arc $a$ and exits at arc $c$ (or $d$), and once through an arc $\gamma_\alpha$ in the disk that enters at arc $b$ and exits at arc $d$ (or $c$), i.e., both arcs run from the top smoothing to the bottom smoothing of the picture through the flipping disk.
 After the 2-flip move, the arc that enters at $\tilde{a}$ now transverses the reflection of $\gamma_\alpha$, and then exits at arc $\tilde{c}$ (or $\tilde{d}$).
 The other arc enters at arc $\tilde{b}$, transverses the reflection of ${\beta}_\alpha$, and exits at arc $\tilde{d}$ (or $\tilde{c}$).
-Thus, the resulting circle ``exchanges'' the arcs in $\tilde{\Gamma}_\alpha$.
-Since this exchange of arcs is within the same circle, each circle in $\Gamma_\alpha$ gets mapped to a circle in $\tilde{\Gamma}_\alpha$ that continues to have all the same smoothing data as in $\Gamma_\alpha$.\\
+Thus, the resulting circle after the $2$-flip ``exchanges'' the arcs in $\tilde{\Gamma}_\alpha$ of the original circle in $\Gamma_\alpha$.
+Since this is an exchange of arcs within the same circle, each circle in $\Gamma_\alpha$ gets mapped to a circle in $\tilde{\Gamma}_\alpha$ that continues to have all the same smoothing sites as in $\Gamma_\alpha$.